awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kinesis.md

 **Kinesis Data Streams endpoint settings**

 When you use Kinesis Data Streams target endpoints, you can get transaction and control details using the `KinesisSettings` option in the AWS DMS API\.

+You can set connection settings in the following ways:
++ In the AWS DMS console, using endpoint settings\.
++ In the CLI, using the `kinesis-settings` option of the [CreateEndpoint](https://docs.aws.amazon.com/dms/latest/APIReference/API_CreateEndpoint.html) command\.

-In the CLI, use the following request parameters of the `--kinesis-settings` option:
+In the CLI, use the following request parameters of the `kinesis-settings` option:
 **Note**
 Support for the `IncludeNullAndEmpty` endpoint setting is available in AWS DMS version 3\.4\.1 and higher\.
-But support for the other following endpoint settings for Kinesis Data Streams targets is available in AWS DMS versions 3\.3\.1 and higher\.
+But support for the other following endpoint settings for Kinesis Data Streams targets is available in AWS DMS\.
 + `MessageFormat` – The output format for the records created on the endpoint\.
 The message format is `JSON` \(default\) or `JSON_UNFORMATTED` \(a single line with no tab\)\.
 + `IncludeControlDetails` – Shows detailed control information for table definition, column definition, and table and column changes in the Kinesis message output\.
 The default is `false`\.
 + `IncludeNullAndEmpty` – Include NULL and empty columns in the target\.
 The default is `false`\.